 Eating cocido involves some ceremony so here comes the fun part.
 First they bring you a bowl of cooked vermicelli pasta, then the water everything has been stewed in is poured on top.
 And there you have your first course – soup.
 Once you polish that off, the veggies and meat are tipped out onto your plate – they have been kept warm in the dinky lidded earthenware pot that everything was cooked in.
 It’s a lot of food, so come hungry.

-There many other great Spanish mainstays to have at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals, and you can visit Connor’s spot The Rastro before lunch to work up your appetite.
+There many other great Spanish mainstays to have at Casa Alvarez if cocido doesn’t appeal; top tip – Sunday is the best day for spotting locals, and you can visit the Rastro (a huge Sunday open air market) before lunch to work up your appetite.